rocky-linux/documentation/docs/books/admin_guide/08-process.md

 | `-p`   | `PID` of the process.             |
 | `-u`   | `UID` of the process owner.       |

-The `renice` command acts on processes already running.
-It is therefore possible to change the priority of a specific process and several processes belonging to a user or a group.
+The `renice` command acts on existing processes.
+Therefore, it is possible to change the priority of a specific process and several processes belonging to a user or a group.

 !!!
 Tip